On the Areas of Genus Zero Free Boundary Minimal Surfaces Embedded in the Unit $3$-ball: Proof of Theorem

 \section{Proof of Theorem \ref{Tmain}}

-We will need the the following result, stated in \cite{KusnerMcGrath}.
-We give a proof because the argument involves adapting work of Fraser-Schoen \cite[Prop.
-8.1]{FraserSchoen} using the two-piece property \cite{LimaMenezes}. \begin{lemma}[Radial graphs] Let $\Sigma \subset \B^3$ be an embedded free boundary minimal surface of genus zero and at least two boundary components.
+We will need the the following result from \cite{KusnerMcGrath}.
+We sketch a proof to keep the article self-contained; for more details we refer the interested reader to \cite[Prop.
+8.1]{FraserSchoen} and \cite[Lemma 4.2]{Seo}.

+\begin{lemma}[Radial graphs] Let $\Sigma \subset \B^3$ be an embedded free boundary minimal surface of genus zero and at least two boundary components.
 Then: \begin{enumerate}[label=\emph{(\roman*)}] \item $\Sigma$ is a radial graph, in the sense that $0\notin \Sigma$ and each ray from $0$ transversally intersects $\Sigma$ at most once; \item each component of $\partial \Sigma$ is a convex curve in $\Sph^2$. \end{enumerate} \end{lemma} \begin{proof} By the two-piece property \cite{LimaMenezes}, each $2$-dimensional linear subspace separates $\Sigma$ into exactly two pieces.
 It follows that no such subspace meets the interior of $\Sigma$ tangentially, for otherwise the intersection would contain at least two arcs meeting at a point of tangential contact, and would---since $\Sigma$ has genus zero---separate $\Sigma$ into more than two pieces.
 Consequently, $0 \notin \Sigma$ and the differential $d\pi_p$ of the radial projection $\pi : \Sigma \rightarrow \Omega$ is injective for each $p \in \Sigma \setminus \partial \Sigma$.
 Thus $\pi$ is a local diffeomorphism by the inverse function theorem.

 Again using the two-piece property and the fact that $\Sigma$ has genus zero, a nodal domain argument similar to the one above shows that a $2$-dimensional subspace which meets a component of $\partial \Sigma$ transversely meets it at exactly two points, and item (ii) follows.